williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 ## Transaction Model

 The Authentication API is a *stateful* API that implements a finite state machine with [defined states](#transaction-state) and transitions.
-Each authentication or recovery transaction is issued a unique [state token](#state-token) that must be passed with each subsequent request until the transaction is complete or canceled.
+Each initial authentication or recovery request is issued a unique [state token](#state-token) that must be passed with each subsequent request until the transaction is complete or canceled.

 The Authentication API leverages the [JSON HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06) format to publish `next` and `prev` links for the current transaction state which should be used to transition the state machine.